 The March for Science is a celebration of science.
-It's not about scientists or politicians; it is about the very real role that science plays in each of our lives and the need to respect and encourage research that gives us insight into the world.
+It's not only about scientists and politicians; it is about the very real role that science plays in each of our lives and the need to respect and encourage research that gives us insight into the world.
 Nevertheless, the march has generated a great deal of conversation around whether or not scientists should involve themselves in politics.
 In the face of an alarming trend toward discrediting scientific consensus and restricting scientific discovery, we might ask instead: can we afford not to speak out in its defense?

 People who value science have remained silent for far too long in the face of policies that ignore scientific evidence and endanger both human life and the future of our world.
 New policies threaten to further restrict scientists’ ability to research and communicate their findings.
 We face a possible future where people not only ignore scientific evidence, but seek to eliminate it entirely.
 Staying silent is a luxury that we can no longer afford.
 We must stand together and support science.